spyrosoft/spyrosoft.com/awestruct/blog/why-to-switch-from-bash-to-zsh.md

 ### $PROMPT

-In Bash the variable PS1 is not very descriptive.
-The Zsh equivalent is appropriately named PROMPT.
+In bash the variable PS1 is not very descriptive.
+The zsh equivalent is appropriately named PROMPT.

 There are all kinds of fancy things you can do with your prompt including changing the colors.
 Available colors are as follows: